sxVova/sxVova_DevOps/README.md

-## In this thread are pawershell tasks.
+## In this branch are pawershell tasks.
 Setting tasks are given below.